patchy631/ai-engineering-hub/multiplatform_deep_researcher/README.md

-# Brightdata Deep Researcher
+# Multiplatform Deep Researcher

-We're building an MCP-powered multi-agent deep researcher, it can perform deep web searches using [Brightdata's](https://brightdata.com/ai/mcp-server) (Web MCP server), with agents orchestrated through CrewAI.
+We're building an MCP-powered multi-agent, multi-platform deep researcher, it can perform deep web searches using [Brightdata's](https://brightdata.com/ai/mcp-server) (Web MCP server), with agents orchestrated through CrewAI.

 We use: